 Parli Debate - not found at local invitational meets

-Students may be a member of the Forensics Team and/or also a member of the Student Congressional Debate Team.
+Students who are members of the Forensics (Speech and Debate Team) Team must also be a member of the Student Congressional Debate Team.

 There are two different types of Forensics meets - invitational and tournament.
 There are three invitations held each year, and there are two tournaments held each year.